 You can file bankruptcy pro se; without a lawyer.
 However, it is worth noting that bankruptcy cases can be technical and bear long-term legal and financial implications.
 Therefore, it is strongly recommended that individuals seek the advice of an experienced and knowledgeable attorney before taking this step.

 A bankruptcy case is not the type you’ll want to dive into alone because the legal and financial consequences are significant.
 You will need an attorney to guide you through all the petition aspects and advise you appropriately.

 As much as all bankruptcy laws are governed by federal law, the state laws can override the exemption laws in some cases.
 Therefore, one needs to work with a knowledgeable lawyer that understands the federal and state laws in detail.

-If debts are overwhelming you in Oklahoma and you are tired of living on the edge, Mitchell & Hammond are determined to help get your finances and life back on track.
+If debts are overwhelming you in Oklahoma and you are tired of living on the edge, Hammond Law Firm are determined to help get your finances and life back on track.
 Call us today on 405.216.0007, and we will help you seek financial relief.